amorist/awesome/README.md

 - [javascript-tutorial](https://github.com/wangdoc/javascript-tutorial) - JavaScript 教程 https://wangdoc.com/javascript
 - [osx-iso](https://github.com/busterc/osx-iso) -  Create a bootable ISO of OS X / macOS, from the installation app file
 - [Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
-- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - 🙃 A delightful community-driven (with 1,300+ contributors) framework for managing your zsh configuration.
+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with nearly 1,500 contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [archey-osx](https://github.com/obihann/archey-osx) - An archey script clone for OS X
 - [setup-simple-pptp-vpn](https://github.com/viljoviitanen/setup-simple-pptp-vpn) - Setup Simple PPTP VPN Server for Ubuntu and Debian